Financial econometrics: Research community

 The Society for Financial Econometrics (SoFiE) is a global network of academics and practitioners dedicated to sharing research and ideas in the fast-growing field of financial econometrics.
 It is an independent non-profit membership organization, committed to promoting and expanding research and education by organizing and sponsoring conferences, programs and activities at the intersection of finance and econometrics, including links to macroeconomic fundamentals.
 SoFiE was co-founded by Robert F. Engle and Eric Ghysels.

 Premier-quality journals which publish financial econometrics research include Econometrica, Journal of Econometrics and Journal of Business & Economic Statistics.
-The Journal of Financial Econometrics has an exclusive focus on financial econometrics.
-It is edited by Federico Bandi and Andrew Patton, and it has a close relationship with SoFiE.
+The Journal of Financial Econometrics focuses exclusively on financial econometrics and maintains a close relationship with SoFiE.

 The Nobel Memorial Prize in Economic Sciences has been awarded for significant contribution to financial econometrics; in 2003 to Robert F. Engle "for methods of analyzing economic time series with time-varying volatility" and Clive Granger "for methods of analyzing economic time series with common trends" and in 2013 to Eugene Fama, Lars Peter Hansen and Robert J. Shiller "for their empirical analysis of asset prices".
 Other highly influential researchers include Torben G. Andersen, Tim Bollerslev and Neil Shephard.